Gamebook Tracker

 Exporting your data

-Both export options produce a .zip archive containing your data in two formats — a human-readable HTML file and a machine-readable JSON file.
+Both export options produce a .zip archive that opens in any file manager.

 Export Everything

-Open your profile modal (click your avatar) and click ⬇ Export Everything (.zip) under the Export heading.
-The archive contains:
+Open your profile (click your avatar) and click ⬇ Export Everything (.zip).
+The archive is structured as:

 Export This Book

 While viewing a book, click ⬇ Export Book in the sidebar (below Reset Book).
-Downloads a zip with the HTML and JSON for that book only.
+The archive contains:

 Forum

 The community forum is at /forum.
-No account is needed to read; log in to post.
+Anyone can read it; you need to be logged in to post.

 Sub-forumPurpose